HugoHasenbein/redmine_repo_sort/README.md

 ### Use

-* Just install and go to yourrepository.
+* Just install and go to your repository.
 Plugin has been tested extensively with filesystem repositories.
 Should work with github, bazaar, cvs as well.

 **Have fun!**